nirvanaitsolutions/swapsteem/How to post a trade.md

 <br><hr> <br>

-5.You will then greeted by the following page.
+5. You will then greeted by the following page.

 ![](https://i.imgur.com/NGdNNdE.png)